The Gilded Lily (1935 film): Plot

-Stenographer Marilyn David (Claudette Colbert) and newspaper reporter Peter Dawes (Fred MacMurray) meet every Thursday on a bench outside the New York Public Library to eat popcorn and watch the world go by.
+Stenographer Marilyn David and newspaper reporter Peter Dawes meet every Thursday on a bench outside the New York Public Library to eat popcorn and watch the world go by.
 They discuss love and she tells him she only considers him a friend—that someday she will find love when she meets the right man.
-Afterwards on the subway, Marilyn meets a wealthy English aristocrat, Lord Charles Gray Granton (Ray Milland), who is visiting New York incognito as a commoner.
+Afterwards on the subway, Marilyn meets a wealthy English aristocrat, Lord Charles Gray Granton, who is visiting New York incognito as a commoner.
 After she helps him escape a confrontation with a subway guard, he walks her home and the two flirt with each other.
 He does not tell her that his father is the Duke of Loamshire, nor does he mention that he is engaged to an Englishwoman.
 In the coming days they go on dates to Coney Island and have dinner together, and soon they fall in love.

 At their next Thursday meeting, Marilyn reveals to Peter that she has fallen in love with someone.
 Disappointed, he tells her that things can never be the same between them, but assures her that he will always be there for her.
-When Charles' father, Lloyd Granton (C. Aubrey Smith), learns that his son intends to propose to an American girl, he insists that they first return to England to break off his current engagement properly.
+When Charles' father, Lloyd Granton, learns that his son intends to propose to an American girl, he insists that they first return to England to break off his current engagement properly.
 Charles visits Marilyn before he leaves and—still not revealing his identity—tells her that he found a job and will be out of town on business for a few weeks.

 The next day, Peter learns from his editor that the Duke of Loamshire and his son have been in New York for six weeks without the press being aware of it, and are preparing to sail back for England.
 While working on his usual shipping news column at the docks, Peter spots Duke Granton and his son Charles boarding a ship.
 After a brief interview, the duke gives Peter $100 to keep their names out of the newspapers.
 Annoyed at the duke's arrogance, Peter publishes his column the following day, complete with a photo of the Grantons.

 When Marilyn sees that her "Charles" is in fact Lord Granton returning to England to marry his English fiancée—at least according to Peter's story—she rushes to her friend heartbroken and reveals that Charles is the man she's been dating.
 Believing that Charles was simply using her, Peter writes a fictitious article about Marilyn, whom he calls the "No" Girl, turning down Lord Granton's marriage proposal and deciding to hold out for true love instead.
 The story causes an immediate scandal and generates sympathy for Marilyn who becomes an overnight celebrity.
 Meanwhile, on the ship, the Grantons are informed of the scandal and that Charles' fiancé has broken her engagement.
 Convinced that Marilyn is attempting to blackmail him, Charles sends her a telegram asking how much money she wants in return for her silence.